Parsnip: Etymology

 The etymology of the generic name Pastinaca is not known with certainty but is probably derived from either the Latin word pastino, meaning 'to prepare the ground for planting of the vine' or pastus, meaning 'food'.
 The specific epithet sativa means 'sown'.

 While folk etymology sometimes assumes the name is a mix of parsley and turnip, it actually comes from Middle English pasnepe, alteration (influenced by nep, 'turnip') of Old French pasnaie (now panais) from Latin pastinum, a kind of fork.
 The word's ending was changed to -nip by analogy with turnip because it was mistakenly assumed to be a kind of turnip.

+Distribution and habitat

+Like carrots, parsnips are native to Eurasia.